aktau/hhpc/README.md

 Building
 --------

-To get the dependencies on a debian and derivatives.
+To get the dependencies on Debian and derivatives.

 ```sh
 $ sudo apt-get install make pkg-config gcc libc6-dev libx11-dev